open-telemetry/otel-arrow/collector/processor/concurrentbatchprocessor/README.md

   not empty, this setting limits the number of unique combinations of metadata key values that will be processed over the lifetime of the process.
+- `max_concurrency` (default = unlimited): Controls the maximum number
+  of concurrent export calls made by this component.
+This is enforced per batcher instance, as determined by `metadata_keys`.
+When the value 0 is configured, unlimited concurrency is allowed.

 See notes about metadata batching below.